 When your company starts planning an expansion to Malaysia, the first thing you might focus on is hiring talented employees.
 Once you find the right team, however, you’ll need to ensure that every individual is legally allowed to work in the country, which includes obtaining Malaysia work visas.
-As the employer, you’ll typically obtain these permits on behalf of your employees as part of a long and exhaustive process.
+As the employer, you’ll typically obtain these permits on behalf of your employees.

 Types of Work Visas in Malaysia